Alessandro-maker/thoughts/docs/Exceptions-vs-Results.md

 # Exceptions Vs Results

-Here I'm writing about how to handle error states that happens in functions and how to report the unhandled to caller.
+Here I'm writing about how to handle error states that happens in functions and how to report the unhandled ones to caller.

-The two most popular methods are __Exception__ and __Result__.
+The two most popular methods are **Exception** and **Result**.

 ## Exception

 Many languages support throwing exceptions.
-Throwing an exception immediately block function execution and bubble through the stack searching for a __try-catch__ that can handle it.
+Throwing an exception immediately block function execution and bubble through the stack searching for a **try-catch** statement that can handle it.
-If in handler is found code execution can resume it's normal flow from and continue the handler.
+If in handler is found code execution can resume it's normal flow from there.
-If none is found usually program execution is interrupted and exit with error.
+If none is found usually program execution is interrupted and it exits with error.
 Exception act as a sort of alternative execution flow.

 ## Result

 An other solution is to recognise error states as a valid results of function execution.
-A function that can have error states return a __Result<NormalReturnType,Error>__ that bundle both _normal_ return value and eventual error state.
+A function that can have error states return a **Result<NormalReturnType,Error>** that bundle both _normal_ return value and eventual error state.
 Caller function has to check if result is an error value or a non-error value and act accordingly.

 ## Advantages and disadvantages aka tradeoffs